Huang-Libo/Notebook/iOS/Alamofire/AdvancedUsage.md

 #### Credentials

 In order to take advantage of the automatic credential handling provided by `URLSession`, Alamofire provides per-`Request` API to allow the automatic addition of `URLCredential` instances to requests.
-These include both convenience API for HTTP authentication using a username and password, as well as any `URLCredential` instance.
+These include both convenience API for *HTTP authentication* using a *username* and *password*, as well as any `URLCredential` instance.

 Adding a credential to automatically reply to any HTTP authentication challenge is straightforward: